 For a lighter variation you can try cesnaková polievka, a clear garlic soup typically prepared with cheese and croutons in it.

 A more filling soup, often eaten as a main meal, is kapustnica or sauerkraut soup.
 It’s a warming, hearty concoction of cabbage, onions, mushrooms, potatoes and smoky sausage.
 It’s the perfect hit if you need a comforting boost.

 Finally, a mountain favourite, demikát is a soup made of sheep cheese.
 We tried this in a local restaurant in Ždiar after some mountain hiking, and we saw it on the menus in Bratislava.
 It’s an extremely filling, salty soup, but would be a great try for any cheese lover.

 An absolute must-try when visiting the country is bryndzové halušky (potato dumplings with sheep’s cheese, often topped with sour cream and crispy bacon pieces).
-It’s a homely dish with a sharp and tasty flavour, and in our experience, quite hard to finish a full plate!
+It’s a homely dish with a sharp and tasty flavour.

 A closely related dish with a similar taste is bryndzové pirohy (doughy, pierogi-style dumplings with sheep’s cheese).
-Pierogi is a more commonly associated with Polish cuisine, but this Slovakian variation incorporates the distinctive tang of sheep’s cheese.
-This was Lisa’s favourite dish of the trip, as it reminding her of a comforting plate of mac and cheese.
-Perfect for any hangover, but not advisable before a heavy night of drinking!
+While pierogi is perhaps most often associated with Polish cuisine, it has roots across Central Europe.
+This Slovak variation incorporates the distinctive tang of sheep’s cheese.
+It was Lisa’s favourite dish of the trip, as it reminding her of a comforting plate of mac and cheese!
+Perfection for any hangover, or if you just need an injection of warmth.